Neven-Niksic/The-Gray-War-SRD/README.md

 # The Gray War SRD
-This is the SRD for The Gray War, a WW2-era zombie RPG I originally published on one of the 24-hour RPG threads on 4chan's /tg/ board.
+This is the SRD for The Gray War, a WW2-era zombie RPG I originally published in one of the 24-hour RPG threads on 4chan's /tg/ board.
 The only major difference between this release and that original version is rephrasing of certain things and the fact it's released under a different author name.

 ## Story
 In 1940, when Germany, Italy, and the Allies started to clash in Africa, a comet fell somewhere in Libya.
 Although the comet was initially seized by Italians, it was handed over to Germany, whose scientists started studying it.